JawaraGordon/life-music/README.md

 - Client-side routing that works in unison with server side custom routes.

-- Authentication/authorization using a session hash to allow user login status to persist.
-Using the Bcrypt gem to generate salted password hashes stored on a password_digest data table.
+- Authentication/authorization using a session hash to allow user playlists  to persist.

 - Learning to use the React Material UI library.

 - In the future I want to add:
   - Advanced audio player with autoplay and     playlist features